 Today, many IT organizations are deploying SD-WAN technologies with hybrid WAN architectures.
-These may or may not maintain existing MPLS connections for secure connectivity from the branch to the data centre.
+These may or may not maintain existing MPLS connections for secure connectivity from the branch to the data center.
 By adding one or more Internet circuits (and or 4G LTE links) they can provide additional bandwidth along with direct connectivity to cloud-based applications.

 It’s important that you carefully evaluate the wealth of SD-WAN solutions available in the market.
 Each solution (managed or do-it-yourself) will offer its own specific advantages and disadvantages.

-Here are some questions you should ask as you evaluate which SD-WAN capabilities you require:
+Here are some questions you should ask as you evaluate which SD-WAN capabilities you require.